neon-bindings/neon/README ELECTRON 4.md

 ======================

-*** only tested with hello world, not yet with a real life project, though it should be no different, it's just a hook ***
+*** Only tested with hello world, not yet with a real life project, though it should be no different, it's just a hook ***
 ----------------------------------------------------------------------

 Electron 4 uses delayed loading to circumvent the need to name the executable node.exe.
 See https://electronjs.org/docs/tutorial/using-native-node-modules#a-note-about-win_delay_load_hook